hendrikheinz/HS-GNN/README.md

 The HS-GNN is designed to predict mechanical properties of defective and pristine carbon nanostructures from 3D atomic model structures on the scale of 1 to 50 nm, such as carbon nanotube bundles, carbon-fiber cross-sections, and CNT junctions.
 It may be extended for other sizes, chemistries, and properties.

-The associated databases of over 2000 model structures are available from the authors (too large to include in GitHub).
-Prediction times for modulus and tensile strength, after building persistent summaries and training, are under 1 second for over 100 all-atomic structures.
+The associated databases of over 2000 model structures with up to 100,000 atoms and associated stress-strain curves are available from the authors (too large to include in GitHub).
+Prediction times for modulus and tensile strength, after building persistent summaries and training, are under 1 second for 100+ all-atomic structures.

 Details are described in a publication under review, "Prediction of Carbon Nanostructure Mechanical Properties and Role of Defects Using Machine Learning".
 A preprint is available here: https://arxiv.org/abs/2110.00517.